 Healthy portion sizes

 Fats were the enemy in the 80’s and 90’s, and carbohydrates are currently considered diet enemy number one.
-None of this is true, but it is essential to watch your portion sizes when you’re watching calories.
+None of this is true.
+It is essential to watch your portion sizes when you’re watching calories or for health specific reasons.
 For example:

 - Meat or fish – 75 g (about 3 oz.), approximately the size of a deck of cards